Contents

 Other Songs With a Similar Feel

-And maybe that’s why, no matter how many times we hear it, we still stop and listen.
+And maybe that’s why, no matter how familiar it becomes, we still pause when it begins.

 What do you think?
 Let me know in the comments below what you think of the lyrics.